Student rights, freedoms, and responsibilities.

-(1) Preamble.
+(1) Statement of student rights.
 As members of the academic community, students are encouraged to develop the capacity for critical judgment and to engage in an independent search for truth.
 Freedom to teach and freedom to learn are inseparable facets of academic freedom.
 The freedom to learn depends upon appropriate opportunities and conditions in the classroom, on the campus, and in the larger community.
 Students should exercise their freedom with responsibility.
-The responsibility to secure and to respect general conditions conducive to the freedom to learn is shared by all members of the district community.
+The responsibility to secure and to respect general conditions conducive to the freedom to learn is shared by all members of the college community.

 (2) Classroom freedom of expression.
 The district recognizes the rights of students to freedom of discussion and free expression of views.
 However, students' rights of classroom expression do not include expressions or conduct which create a hostile educational environment or violate chapter 49.60